Frequently Asked Questions

 What’s the weather like in London?

 Summer (June-August) can be variable with average temperatures of 17-21 degrees Celsius.
 You will need a light jacket and some sweaters.
-Temperatures can rise to over 30 degrees Celsius though, and remember your sunscreen!
+Temperatures can rise to over 30 degrees Celsius though, so remember your sunscreen!
 Spring (March-May) and autumn (September-November) have average temperatures of 10-15 degrees Celsius, but again can be variable, so make sure you bring some warm clothes.
-See the weather forecast.
+Please check the weather forecast regularly while you are here so that you will know what to wear.

 I’m new in London.
 How can I make friends at KAE?

-Talk to other students from your class in the canteen at breaktimes.
+Talk to other students from your class in the canteen at break times.
 Take part in excursions and activities.
-Ask KAE Administrators to introduce you to other students.
+Ask the KAE Administrators to introduce you to other students.

 What social activities do you organise?